SilverAssist/wp-settings-hub/README.md

 ### 3. That's It!

-Your plugin now appears under **Settings > Silver Assist** with:
+Your plugin now appears under the **Silver Assist** top-level menu with:
 - A card on the dashboard showing name, description, version, and icon
-- A dedicated settings page with optional tabs navigation
+- A dedicated settings page as a submenu with optional tabs navigation
 - Automatic cross-plugin navigation (if tabs are enabled)

 ## Complete Example